Meetings & Events: What's New

 Hotel Openings & Expansions

-In 2019, Puerto Rico’s hotel capacity will increase by 25 percent, bringing the total number of rooms back to pre-María levels — around 15,000 island-wide.
+In 2019, Puerto Rico’s hotel capacity continued to grow, bringing the total number of rooms back to pre-María levels — around 15,000 island-wide opening and accepting reservations.
 With a combination of new developments and reopenings, meeting guests and planners alike will have a more diverse and stylish selection than ever before.

-Q4 2018/Q1 2019 also brings new rooms and expansions at The Resort at Coco Beach, a Hyatt Affiliated Hotel; El Conquistador, a Waldorf Astoria Resort; and Caribe Hilton.
+Q4 2018/Q1 2019 brought new rooms and expansions at The Resort at Coco Beach, a Hyatt Affiliated Hotel; El Conquistador, Resort; and Caribe Hilton.

 A New Era of Luxury

-Signaling a new chapter in Puerto Rico’s hospitality industry post-recovery, several luxury resort properties are slated to open (or reopen) their doors in 2019 — many of which have been envisioned with large-scale events in mind.
+Signaling a new chapter in Puerto Rico’s hospitality industry post-recovery, several luxury resort properties opened (or reopened) their doors in 2019 — many of which have been envisioned with large-scale events in mind.

 Dorado Beach, a Ritz-Carlton Reserve, is once again welcoming guests after the 110-room resort expanded its facilities with a new spa and improved tropical landscaping.